AgustaWestland AW139: Operational history

-Qatar-based firm Gulf Helicopters has become one of the largest AW139 operators worldwide, first ordering the type in 2007 for offshore transport duties; it has since become an authorized service center and training center for the AW139.
-Malaysian operator Weststar Aviation has the distinction of being the biggest operator of the AW139 in the Asia Pacific region; by February 2014, the company hah ordered a total of 34 helicopters.
+Qatar-based firm Gulf Helicopters has become one of the largest AW139 operators worldwide, first ordering the type in 2007 for offshore transport duties.
+It has since become an authorized service center and training center for the AW139.
+Malaysian operator Weststar Aviation is the biggest operator of the AW139 in the Asia Pacific region.
+By February 2014, the company had ordered 34 helicopters.
 Since taking delivery of their first AW139 in December 2010, Weststar has typically employed the type in support of offshore oil and gas operations.

 Numerous AW139s have been produced for operators in Russia, mainly via the HeliVert initiative.
 In September 2014, Exclases Russia ordered three in VIP configurations.
 During December 2021, it was announced that HeliVert had supplied four AW139s to the Russian state-owned defense conglomerate Rostec.
 In March 2022, shortly following the Russian invasion of Ukraine, Leonardo Helicopters suspended its business in Russia and restricted the support available to existing operators of the type in the country.

-In July 2014, AgustaWestland announce that the global fleet had accumulated in excess of one million flight hours; by this milestone, a total of 770 AW139s had been produced.
+In July 2014, AgustaWestland announced that the global fleet had accumulated in excess of one million flight hours.
+By this milestone, a total of 770 AW139s had been produced.

-On 24 May 2016, AugustaWestland parent Leonardo-Finmeccanica announced that Pakistan had signed a contract for an undisclosed number of AW139s as part of a fleet renewal programme spread over several batches, including a logistic support and training package, to perform search and rescue (SAR) operations across the country.
+In May 2016, AgustaWestland parent Leonardo-Finmeccanica announced that Pakistan had signed a contract for an undisclosed number of AW139s as part of a fleet renewal programme spread over several batches, including a logistic support and training package, to perform search and rescue (SAR) operations across the country.
 At the time of the announcement, a total of 11 AW139s were already in service in Pakistan, five of which were being operated for government relief and general transportation duties.

-Chinese operators have also imported the type.
+Chinese operators have imported the type.
 By February 2010, two AW139s had been ordered by both the Beijing Municipal Public Security Bureau and the Shenzhen Public Security Bureau for law enforcement, disaster relief, and general transportation duties.
-In July 2022, it was stated that 40 AW139s had been delivered by Leonardo Helicopters to the country while the largest civil helicopter operator in China, CITIC Offshore Helicopter, operates eight AW139s alone.
+In July 2022, it was stated that 40 AW139s had been delivered by Leonardo Helicopters to China.
+The largest civil helicopter operator in China, CITIC Offshore Helicopter, operates eight AW139s.

-On 24 September 2018, the United States Air Force (USAF) announced that the MH-139, an AW139 variant, was the winner of a competition to replace the Vietnam-era Bell UH-1Ns, accordingly, the service is set to buy up to 84 MH-139s.
+In September 2018, the United States Air Force (USAF) announced that the MH-139, an AW139 variant, was the winner of a competition to replace the Vietnam-era Bell UH-1Ns.
+The service will buy up to 84 MH-139s.
 On 19 December 2019, the USAF received the first MH-139A Grey Wolf at Eglin Air Force Base.
-Flight testing by the service commenced during 2020.
+Flight testing began in 2020.
+Several rectifiable deficiencies were identified, such as the positioning of the gunner in the cabin fulfilling the specified requirements yet not satisfying reviewing USAF officials.
+Alternative cabin configurations have been discussed.
+In early March 2023, the USAF gave a positive Milestone C decision and issued a $285 million LRIP contract for the first 13 MH-139s.
+Low-rate production began days later.